-The student is required to check his/her OC student email daily.
+The student is required to check Blackboard and his/her OC student email daily.
 Failure to check BB or your OC email account puts you in jeopardy.
-During a testing period or paper deadline, you are required to check your email several times in a day to see if the instructor has contacted you.
-Failure to do so could result in missed dated communication and deadline.
+Important: During a testing period or paper deadline, you are required to check BB/email several times in a day to see if the instructor has contacted you.
+Failure to do so could result in missed communication and deadline.